unclenachoduh/langDetect/README.md

 The count for each N-gram is multiplied by ten times the number of it's size plus one.
 Characters are weighted by 1, unigrams by 11, bigrams by 21, etc.

-If the best scoring language does not beat the next best score by a margin of 25% or the next best three scores by a margin of 30%, then the result "unknown" is returned.
+If the best scoring language does not beat the next best score by a margin of 25% and the next best three scores by a margin of 30%, then the result "unknown" is returned.

 ### Naïve Bayessian Language Classifier

 This implementation uses only unigrams for classification.
 Token probability is generated from training data in the form of a unigram count language model and those probabilities are applied to each word in the input sentence for each language model available.
 The language whose model scores the highest probability is selected, given it beats other languages by a large enough margin.

 If the best scoring language doesn't beat other languages by a large enough margin, the guess is "unknown".
-This system is reliable and leans towars false negatives rather than false positives.
+This system leans towards false negatives rather than false positives.

 **System Limitations**

-This system is built to return more false negatives than false positives.
 If language models are unequal in size and quality, this implementation will struggle to return accurate results, as opposed to the N-gram implementation, which is generally performant within reason.

 On an unseen dataset, the system encountered some encoding errors.
 Some encoding expertise is needed to ensure processing.